Broken finger forces UW center Malik Dime to miss 4-5 weeks

 The Huskies are deeper on the front line than previous seasons and will turn to 6-11 freshman Sam Timmins or 6-9 junior Matthew Atewe to replace Dime.
 Reserve forward Devenir Duruisseau, a 6-8 sophomore, could also see his minutes increase.

 Timmins has appeared in all 15 games while averaging 3.7 points and 3.4 rebounds.
 Atewe, the transfer from Auburn who sat out last season and missed 2014-15 due to a back injury, has played 12 games.
-He’s aveaging 1.8 rebounds and 1.3 assists.
+He’s averaging 1.8 points and 1.3 rebounds.

 Dime’s absence could loom large Thursday against California, which features Ivan Rabb.
 The 6-11 sophomore forward is considered a first-round pick in the 2017 draft if he decides to leave school.